verifiable-pdfs/blockchain-certificates/docs/issue_certificates.md

 |hash_prefix|It is possible to prepend the index document's hash with a value to differentiate this OP_RETURN transaction from others.
 You should provide directly the hex value here using any online conversion tool to convert to hex.
 It is optional and you can comment it out for no prefix.
 Example value for prepending the string "ULand " is: `554c616e6420`.

 ## Example project to experiment
-The `sample_create_certs_dir` directory in the root of the project contains everything needed to create the PDF certificates and the index file.
-Just delete the `certificates` directory and run the process again to create them.
-Note that the sample `config.ini` needs to be updated with the path that the `sample_create_certs_dir` is as well as with the proper Bitcoin address and RPC user name for the actual issuing.
+The `sample_issue_certs_dir` directory in the root of the project contains everything needed to create the PDF certificates and the index file.
+Just run the process again to add the metadata and issue the merkle root to the blockchain.
+Note that the sample `config.ini` needs to be updated with the path that the `sample_issue_certs_dir` is as well as with the proper Bitcoin address and RPC user name for the actual issuing.
 We recommend using testnet until you feel comfortable.